 The University considers both the in-class and the out of the classroom learning spaces to be equally important, therefore we strive to create in both cases environments conducive to optimal learning.
-The following are policies and encouragements designed to enhance and guarantee such a campus experience for our medical students:

 Cell phones are to be turned off at all times while classes are in session so as not to interrupt the flow of instruction and learning.
+Laptops should judiciously be used only for course materials while classes are in session.
 Additionally, children are not to be brought to class.
 Students who violate this policy may be asked to leave.
 We apologize for any inconvenience this may cause but we must respect the rights of all students to concentrate without interruption.